WEDDING INFORMATION (Revised---7/19/2021)

 Acknowledgement of Agreement for Use of St. Joseph the Worker Church, Chatham, IL.

-Contact: The bride and/or groom contact the church for any wedding information.
+The bride and/or groom contact the church for any wedding information.
 Please have all others (parents of bride/groom, family members, friends) contact the bride or groom with any concerns.
-The Church office hours are M-F, 8:30am-4:00pm.
+The Church office hours are Monday - Friday, 8:30am - 4:00pm.
 The office is closed on weekends.

-Times: You are allotted three (3) hours on your wedding day for the preparation, ceremony and photographs and one (1) hour for the rehearsal during the preceding Friday.
-The single wedding slot on Saturday is at 1:00 pm.
-The church opens at 11:30pm and all wedding actions are complete by 3:00pm.
-The rehearsal is scheduled at 5:00pm on the Friday before the ceremony.
-Please be prompt at all times.
+You are allotted three & one-half (3.5) hours on your wedding day for the preparation, ceremony and photographs and one (1) hour for the rehearsal during the preceding Friday.
+The church opens at 11:30am, and all wedding actions are completed by 3:00pm.
+Times for weddings: 1:00pm for a wedding Mass or 1:30pm for a wedding outside of Mass.
+The rehearsal is scheduled on the Friday before the ceremony.

-Decorations: You are allowed to tastefully decorate our church for your wedding; however, nothing is attached to any church furniture using glue, nails, thumb tacks or any marring fastening device.
+You are allowed to tastefully decorate our church for your wedding; however, nothing is attached to any church furniture using glue, nails, thumb tacks or any marring fastening device.
 (Bows may be attached to the pews using elastic or a similar material).
 You may place flowers on the sanctuary floor at your discretion.
 The use of altar pillars, arches or aisle runners are not permitted and all decorations are removed after the wedding.
 We do not throw rice, birdseed or flower petals in the aisle or outside the church.
 The release of balloons, butterflies or doves is not permitted.
 Sanctuary furnishing or environment is not moved.
+(If married during the Advent, Christmas, Lent, or Easter seasons, all decor must remain.)

-Food & Drink: Please arrive at the Church for your ceremony nourished and hydrated.
+Please arrive at the Church for your ceremony nourished and hydrated.
 The church does not allow food carried onto the premises.
 Bottled water is permitted, except in the sanctuary.
-No alcoholic beverages are permitted on the premises, including alcohol in the limousine.
+No alcoholic beverages are permitted on the premises.

-After the service: Plan and reserve your receiving line and guest book signing for your reception.
+Plan and reserve your receiving line and guest book signing for your reception.
+Also, pews/vestibule must be cleaned up before your departure.